yasiss/ClassProject_GoodreadsScraper/README.md

 The content can be used for book recommandations and annual blog posts.

 **Methods**
-\\The Web scaraper was written with
+<br />The Web scaraper was written with
 - Python
 - on JupiterNotbook
 - Using Selenium and Beautifulsoup